 Herodotus Literature Selections

-For all of our upper level courses, the assigned literature provides background and content for the student's analysis and imitation work, and is highly recommended.
-Your student will benefit greatly by reading as many of these books as he has time for.
+For all of our upper level courses, the assigned literature provides background for the student's analysis and imitation work, and is highly recommended.
 Most of the books assigned are available online (links provided below).
-Click on the images if you prefer to buy the books through our Amazon bookstore.

 Assigned Literature for Herodotus